 - Group Three did everything Group Two did, with the addition of holding their writing habits accountable to a writing partner (or partners) on a weekly basis.
 This group averaged 157 pages of writing in a year.

 The only difference between Groups Two and Three in Boice’s study is contact with a writing community.
 This single difference between the research groups more than doubled their yearly writing output.
-Dissertation writing, especially, can be very lonely.
+Writing your thesis, especially, can be an isolating and lonely experience.
 Connecting with a writing community can make a substantial difference.
-We would love to become part of your dissertation writing community.
-Our PhD-level editors provide top-quality consultation, editing, and formatting services.
-Contact us to talk about your project.
+We would love to become part of your writing community.
+Our PhD-educated editors provide top-quality consultation, editing, and formatting services.
+Please feel free to contact us to talk with us about your project and how we can help.